Fields of expertise

 She got her M.Sc.
 (August 2010) and Ph.D.
 (February 2016) in Communication Systems and Electrical Engineering respectively, both from EPFL, Switzerland, and her Diploma in Electrical and Computer Engineering (July 2008) from the University of Patras, Greece.
 The topic of her PhD was on representation learning algorithms for graph structured data.
 In summer 2014, she was a research intern with Microsoft Research, Redmond, USA, working on the compression of 3D point clouds.
 Between 2016 and 2020, Dorina has been with the Swiss Data Science Center, where she mainly worked on many interdisciplinary research collaborations, in academia and industry.

 Dorina received the Best Student Paper Award at ICASSP 2015, and the Best Paper Award at PCS 2016.
 In October 2021, she has been an elected an ELLIS Scholar.
+She is an IEEE senior member.

 ELLIS Scholar in Geometric Deep Learning